Cutting Techniques

 • If your blade begins to bog down in the cut, quickly raise it from the point of contact.
 This generally lets the RPMs spin back up quickly without completely removing the blade from the cut.

 • When cutting soft materials like aluminum, copper or brass, the diamond edge of the blade may glaze up a little.
 If this happens, stick the tip of the blade, while spinning at high RPMs, into asphalt, concrete block, brick or the road surface.
-This deglazes it – removes debris and exposes the diamonds for maximum cutting performance.
+This deglazing process removes debris and exposes the diamonds for maximum cutting performance.

-• Cutting hurricane and security glass, also use high RPMs for the fastest cut. *Be 100% sure to use appropriate breathing gear when cutting glass.
+• While cutting hurricane, security and bulletproof glass use high RPMs for the fastest cut. * It is imperative for health reasons to use appropriate breathing gear when cutting glass.

 Always Use Safety Glasses and Protective Gear When Cutting!